One of the most common questions asked during a divorce is: should I leave the marital residence? For every case, it will depend on the situation.

 Each person needs to consider whether they can, or should, continue to live together during the divorce or dissolution proceedings.
 However, they especially need to consider their safety.
 Depending on the court, it is a high standard to request to remove the other spouse from the residence.
 A spouse must show there is danger and detriment to the parties or minor child(ren).

-It is important to take into all these factors when deciding whether to remain living together during a divorce.
+It is important to take into account all these factors when deciding whether to remain living together during a divorce.
 A spouse may leave the residence, whether for their preference or safety, and not be punished.
 However, it is important to document the property that is left behind in the marital residence and budget for your respective expenses.

 Divorce is always challenging, even when it’s amicable.
 Separating finances, assets and personal lives isn’t easy, regardless of how long you were married or how many assets you have.
 That’s where we come in.
 If you need guidance on your divorce or other similar sensitive scenarios, please contact Carly Boyd (CBoyd@kjk.com; 216.736.754) or another member of the KJK Family Law Team.